RudranshJaiswal01/Stop-The-Churn/README.md

 ## ✍️ Author

 **Rudransh Jaiswal** &#x20;
-Made with ❤️ for applied machine learning.
+Made with ❤️ for applied data science.

 Feel free to fork, star, or contribute to this project!